TheMisinformationGame/MisinformationGame/docs/Simulation.md

 {:#selection-method-predefined}

-The **Pre-Defined** source/post selection method allows specification of an exact order of sources and posts to be shown to participants.
+The **Pre-Defined** source/post selection method allows specification of an exact set of source/post pairs to be shown to participants.
 Every participant is always shown the exact same set of source/post pairs that is pre-defined in the configuration spreadsheet.
 The order